Bardorf-logo-banner

 Are You Paying Too Much For FindLaw?

 You’ve been with FindLaw for so many years that you’ve lost count.
 You dutifully pay them month after month, year over year.
 Your practice is busy, thankfully and quite frankly, you don’t have the time to pay as much attention to FindLaw as perhaps you should considering the thousands you spend with them every year.
-Calculating the ROI and researching your marketing options is a continuous outstanding issue that remains a nagging constant in the
+Calculating the ROI and researching your marketing options is a continuous outstanding issue that remains a nagging constant in the back of your mind.
+But you’re busy taking care of clients and practicing law and just don’t have the time to delve into the details.
+Sound familiar?
+This is the story we regularly hear from past FindLaw clients.
+After years of paying a premium price, these attorneys realized they had

 Read More »